rmariano/vim-config/README.md

 # Other plug-ins I use
-I prefer to keep the `.vimrc` configuration as simple as possible, so I would like not to have to install plug-ins.
-That said, some are needed, which are:
+I prefer to keep the `.vimrc` configuration as simple as possible, however the only exception so far is ``flake8``.

- * PEP8.vim (looking for a better alternative), for running a PEP-8 check by pressing `<F5>`.
- * Pyflakes: for detecting syntax errors/issues in the code.

 ------